fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 3. **Create payment via eNACH mandate**
     Create payment against the installment using [FPDocs, Create an eNACH or UPI Autopay Payment](https://fintechprimitives.com/docs/api/#create-an-enach-or-upi-autopay-payment).
-    The lump sum is debited via the investor's mandate.
+    The lumpsum is debited via the investor's mandate.

 ---